Who should apply?

 How do I apply?

-All admission applications for the online MHA in Health Systems Management are handled online here.
-Applications for the on-campus master of health administration are handled online through the College of Health and Human Services.
-If you have more questions, please see FAQs below.
+All admission applications for the online MHA in Health Systems Management program are handled online here.
+Applications for the on-campus master of health administration program are handled online through the College of Public Health.
+If you have more questions, please see our FAQs below.

 What accreditations do George Mason and the master’s of health administration program have?